ATamm/Tammarielo_CSCI2270_FinalProject/README.md

 Project Summary
 The program uses 2 hash tables to manage a music inventory for a radio station and several playlists for Dj's or requests.
 Movies contain a title and an artist, as well as a genre definition, and a popularity number based on the number of plays(1-30).
 The program reads in a pre-defined list of titles which make up the inventory.
-Although additional titles can be added as the music library is expanded.
 The title is the key to the hash-table.
 Users can print the inventory, or search for specific titles within the inventory, and can also create a playlist and add or delete titles from the playlist as well as delete entire playlists.
 The program can also sort individual playlists by Genre, or by popularity by song.